vbacollective/riff/docs/API_REFERENCE.md

 Public Property Get RiffMaxVoices() As Long
 ```

 Returns the current allocated voice capacity.
-In NEXT 1.2.1 this starts at `32`, but it may grow automatically or through `RiffReserveVoices`.
+In v1.1.3 this starts at `32`, but it may grow automatically or through `RiffReserveVoices`.

 ```vb
 Dim i As Long